comprobo25/comprobo25.github.io/in-class/day01.md

 <img alt="a Braitenberg vehicle called Love being simulated" src="../website_graphics/braitenberg_love.gif"/>
 </p>

 As you can see in this video, this robot uses its light sensors in order to approach and then stop at light sources.
-To explore what the "love" vehicle is doing we can click on the various light sensors of the robot to see how they are wired to the robots motors.
+To explore what the "love" vehicle is doing we can click on the various light sensors of the robot to see how they are wired to the robot's motors.

 <p align="center">
 <img alt="exploring the light sensors on the love vehicle" src="../website_graphics/braitenberg_love_sensors.gif"/>